 Grameenphone, the telecom market leader, came to the stock market to collect Tk486 crore 11 years ago.
 The highly profitable company then got Tk60 in premium per share from investors on top of the face value of Tk10 each and also attracted a large number of new investors to the stock market.

-Because of its high profit margin and consistent high cash dividends, the market rewarded Grameenphone with pricing each of the Tk10 face value shares at Tk337 on Wednesday.
-It is the market capitalisation champion at the two local bourses, with the amount being more than Tk44,000 crore.
+Due to its high profit margin and consistent high cash dividends, the market rewarded Grameenphone with pricing each of the Tk10 face value shares at Tk341 on Thursday.
+It is the market capitalisation champion at the two local bourses, with the amount being more than Tk45,000 crore.

 Till the end of June last, Robi secured 4.8 crore subscribers, representing nearly 30% of the market share while the number of internet subscribers stood at 3.2 crore to represent 67% of the market share.

-The acquired subscriber base under its two brands "Robi" and "Airtel" along with some other minor additional services together brought the company a total annual revenue of Tk7,400 crore in 2019.
+The subscriber base under its two brands Robi and Airtel, along with some other minor additional services, together brought the company total annual revenue of Tk7,400 crore in 2019.

-But the gigantic company's low profitability made equity analysts cautious, since the company had filed for IPO in the first quarter this year.
+However, the gigantic company's low profitability made equity analysts cautious, since the company had filed for an IPO in the first quarter this year.

 In 2019, Robi made a meagre net profit of less than Tk20 crore while the EPS was Tk0.04 only.

-Previous years' struggle pushed the company to the negative average profit territory.
+The previous years' struggle pushed the company to negative average profit territory.
 The weighted average EPS of the last five years was negative Tk0.13.

 At the end of last December, net asset value against each Robi share was Tk12.64 without asset revaluation.

-Against a flat revenue amid the Covid-19 pandemic in the first half of this year, Robi made a net profit of Tk77 crore (EPS Tk0.16).
+Against flat revenue amid the Covid-19 pandemic in the first half of this year, Robi made a net profit of Tk77 crore and EPS Tk0.16.
 The company incurred losses during the same period last year.